Which horses the term “Nedjdi” applied to?

 The first decades of the nineteenth century were indeed the time when the Ruwalah, under al-Dray’i ibn Sha’lan, the Fad’aan and other ‘Anazah tribes migrated to the north.
 In doing so, they came in contact with the Ottoman centers of Damascus and Baghdad, and with other Bedouin tribes already present in the area.
 People in these urban centers and Northern Arabian Bedouins alike must have referred to the new arrivals and their horses as “Nedjdi” — the ones from Nedjd.

-This early nineteenth century is also the time of the Wahhabi military-religious movement’s expansion northwards.
-The Wahhabis sacked Karbala in 1802, attacked Damascus and Aleppo soon after.
+This early nineteenth century was also the time of the Wahhabi military-religious movement’s expansion northwards.
+The Wahhabis sacked Karbala in 1802, and raided the outskirts of Damascus and Aleppo soon after.
 These invasions are usually associated with the apparition of the “Nedjdi” horses on the Northern Arabian scene.
 What is less known is that the ‘Anazah Bedouins were intimately associated with these invasions, either as protagonists or because they were driven northwards by the invaders’ pressure.

 10 Replies to “Which horses the term “Nedjdi” applied to?”